AFLplusplus/AFLplusplus/qemu_mode/README.md

 ## 11) Benchmarking

-If you want to compare the performance of the QEMU instrumentation with that of afl-gcc compiled code against the same target, you need to build the non-instrumented binary with the same optimization flags that are normally injected by afl-gcc, and make sure that the bits to be tested are statically linked into the binary.
+If you want to compare the performance of the QEMU instrumentation with that of afl-clang-fast compiled code against the same target, you need to build the non-instrumented binary with the same optimization flags that are normally injected by afl-clang-fast, and make sure that the bits to be tested are statically linked into the binary.
 A common way to do this would be:

 ```
 CFLAGS="-O3 -funroll-loops" ./configure --disable-shared